git-hcemerida/property_assessment_demo/README.md

 # Property Assessment Demo
-This repository contains the code and files used in publishing an interactive dashboard for a client interested in identifying parts of their property where the slope is:
+This repository contains the code and files used in publishing an interactive dashboard for a client interested in identifying parts of their property where:

-- Below 15 degrees (Class 1), or
+- Slope < 15°
-- Greater than or equal to 15 degrees (Class 2)
+- Slope ≥ 15°

 ## Installation
 Create an environment and run the following command: